marthakiran/sftpd/README.md

          managehome: true
          upload_dir: market
 ```
-Deleting the Users and Group from hiera .
+Deleting the Users and Group from hiera.

 **Delete The Group**
 ```
       sftpd::groups: